MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/New-MgBetaEducationClass.md

 Please note that this API only creates the universal group and does not create a team.
 Microsoft Teams provides a user interface for teachers to create teams for their own classes using the groups created by this API.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgEducationClass](/powershell/module/Microsoft.Graph.Education/New-MgEducationClass?view=graph-powershell-v1.0)

 ## SYNTAX

 ### CreateExpanded (Default)